kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 The [internal update pool function](https://github.com/kallisto-finance/curve-apy-vault/blob/main/contracts/curve_apy_vault.vy#L533) moves the vault's liquidity from one pool to another one.
 It first removes liquidity from the old pool and receives one token.
-Then, it swaps this token for the new token, and adds liquidity to the new pool.
+Then, it swaps this token for the new token and adds liquidity to the new pool.
 This is followed by updating the new LP amount.

 ```js